-That’s hardly a problem, however, because depositing with Zelle means depositing with BTC, and that means that you can be paid out in Bitcoin.
+That’s hardly a problem, however, because depositing with Zelle means depositing with BTC, and that means that you can be paid out in Bitcoin (or other cryptocurrencies).
 Bitcoin is the only same-day payout method at any offshore betting site, and it’s the only one that never comes with any added fees attached.

 BTC payouts also have among the highest limits of any gambling payout option, and they’re the most secure and reliable way to get your money into your pocket right now!

 LocalBitcoins is an international peer-to-peer Bitcoin exchange founded in Finland in 2012.
 It is one of the most reputable BTC exchanges in the world, uses a tamper-proof escrow system to guarantee sales on both ends, and allows US residents to buy and sell Bitcoin safely and quickly using Zelle.

 Normal Bitcoin buy-in sites – like Coinbase – come with extended wait times of up to 10 days, meaning that you can’t actually get your hands on your BTC for quite some time after buying it.
 LocalBitcoins goes around all this by setting you up with private US sellers who accept Zelle so you can get your Bitcoin in minutes instead of days or weeks!
 LocalBitcoins has a stellar track record, and it is in operation in over 200 countries.

 Why don’t offshore gambling sites accept Zelle directly?

 As stated above, Zelle Pay is a US-only money transfer platform.
 Because offshore sites are offshore, you have to use Zelle to buy Bitcoin and deposit with that.